ordina-jworks/ordina-jworks.github.io/_posts/2018-09-28-e2e-testing-ionic-protractor-appium-e2e-testing.md

 **/e2e/protractor.tsconfig.json**

-This configuration file will extend the one we create earlier, we just want to change the include and exclude parameters.
+This configuration file will extend the one we create earlier, we just want to overwrite the include and exclude parameters to make sure it only matches and transpiles the ***protractor.config.ts*** file.

 ```json
 {